 What are your responsibilities when working with TRAC Fellows?

-Your professor has chosen to work with the TRAC Fellows Program because writing is an important part of your course.
+Your professor has chosen to work with the TRAC program because writing is an important part of your course.
 This arrangement, made for your benefit, constitutes a commitment to the program and, therefore, working with the TRAC Fellows is a course requirement.

 Accordingly, your responsibilities are: